 It’s not enough now to list learning objectives and match well-presented slides to those objectives.
 Shorter, bite-sized learning assets are of a ‘single-outcome’ nature, often as part of a suite of such learning resources.
 Learning experience design requires a thorough knowledge of the target audience and its competencies, and an in-depth understanding of what exactly needs to be remembered.
 The ability to teach is paramount.
 Microcontent is short by nature, so an ID has a limited ‘time’ to effectively convey each key learning outcome in a focused, concise way.

 In addition, developing content for a full and pure microlearning programme, complete with adaptive learning and spaced repetition, requires inventive and smart planning of microcontent activities and their strategic deployment.

 A full range of high-class ID skills is required:

 TEACHING TIPS AND TRICKS

-Handing over the localisation of your content to a trusted and proven translation provider ensures a high level of quality and consistency across texts, video subtitling, voiceover artists and a multi-language rebuild of your learning resources.
-Finding a content provider that can also fulfil all your translation requirements is an added bonus, as it’s possible to receive cost and time benefits from integrating the translation step into the overall content development, as well as having the benefits of an already established relationship and their knowledge of you and your processes.
+Handing over the localisation of your content to a trusted and proven translation provider ensures a high level of quality and consistency.
+This consistency should cover texts, video subtitling, voiceover artists and a multi-language rebuild of your learning resources.
+Finding a content provider that can also fulfil all your translation requirements is an added bonus.
+It’s possible to receive cost and time benefits from integrating the translation step into the overall content development, as well as having the benefits of an already established relationship

 Read here about Logicearth’s strategic partnership with Comtec Translations.